fogleman/Craft/README.md

 - O to observe players in the main view.
 - P to observe players in the picture-in-picture view.
 - Arrow keys emulate mouse movement.
-- Enter emulates mouse click.
+- Enter emulates left mouse click.
+- 1 to 9 to select a item slot.
+- F3 to toggle debug mode.

 ### Chat Commands